 - Give students at least 10 hours of work per week for at least 10-12 weeks

-- Participate in the for-credit intern’s academic progress by completing a goal sheet, a mid-term visit, and a final evaluation as provided by the intern's professor
+- Participate in the for-credit intern's academic progress by completing a learning contract and a final evaluation as provided by the professor

 - What are the issues related to paying interns?

-About 75% of Calvin interns are paid, and the average pay rate is $12 per hour.
+About 75% of Calvin interns are paid.
 In some industries, unpaid internships are more common (e.g. non-profit orgs, broadcasting), while in others, interns' wages are very competitive (e.g. accounting, engineering, computer science).
 We do not dictate whether or not an employer needs to pay interns or what their wages must be.
 Students can receive both pay and credit for an internship.

 Issues related to unpaid internships have been addressed in litigation.
-The Fair Labor Standards Act (FLSA) has a seven prong test regarding interns.
+The Fair Labor Standards Act (FLSA) has information regarding interns.
 Employers must determine for themselves whether their internship meets legal standards.

 - What is the Work-Study Program?

-The federal government provides money to help pay the wages of a small number of college students with financial need to work in non-profit organizations.
+The federal government provides money to help pay the wages of a small number of university students with financial need to work in non-profit organizations.
 Student eligibility is related to financial need.
 Calvin has partnerships with a few local non-profit organizations to offer internship quality, paid, Work-Study opportunities off campus during the school year (not summer).
 See more information about Work-Study on our student employment webpage.